MediaLabUniovi/Sensor-Cooper/README.md

 | - | - | `USB` | `USB` |

 > [!TIP]
-> The PCB offers the possibility to connect a button between GPIO23 and GND to be programmed as desired
+> The PCB (more info coming below) offers the possibility to connect a button between GPIO23 and GND to be programmed as desired

 ___